PlaydateSquad/pdShared/README.md

 #### playdate.file.shared.datastore

-All functions match the signatures for the original functions, but operate on files in the configured Shared folder:
+All functions match the [signatures from the SDK](https://sdk.play.date/Inside%20Playdate.html#M-datastore), but operate on files in the configured Shared folder:

 * `datastore.write(table, [filename], [pretty_print])`
 * `datastore.read([filename])`